Losses more than double to £10m at Donald Trump's Turnberry resort

 Mr Trump visited Turnberry last July on a “working visit” to the UK, playing two rounds of golf at the historic property.

-That month,The Scotsman revealed the US State Department paid SLC Turnberry Limited more than £50,000 towards accommodation costs in connection with the visit.
+That month,The Scotsman revealed the US State Department paid SLC Turnberry Limited - a subsidiary of Golf Recreation Scotland - more than £50,000 towards accommodation costs in connection with the visit.

 Although Mr Trump’s second son, Eric, is predominantly in charge of redeveloping Turnberry, it remains ultimately owned by the US president via a New York-based entity called the Donald J Trump Revocable Trust.
 It has just two trustees - Mr Trump, and Allen Weisselberg, the veteran chief financial officer of the Trump Organisation.